 Why Delete Windows 10 Bloatware Apps?

-While the Windows 10 bloatware doesn’t take up much physical space, it is more about exercising control over your system.
+While the Windows 10 bloatware doesn’t take up much physical space, it is more about exercising control over your system, especially before using a new computer.
 Many consider the default apps included in the installation to be “garbage” and while this author would agree in some cases, there are some others I cannot see the point of removing.

 Whichever way you feel, you now have the tools to remove each piece of bloatware yourself.
 Happy obliterating.
-And if you want to get rid of OneDrive, we’ve figured that out for you, too.
+And if you want to get rid of OneDrive or disable the Microsoft Office Upload Center, we’ve figured that out for you, too.